Lambda-CDM model: Lack of detection

 Extensive searches for dark matter particles have so far shown no well-agreed detection, while dark energy may be almost impossible to detect in a laboratory, and its value is extremely small compared to vacuum energy theoretical predictions.

 Violations of the cosmological principle

-The ΛCDM model, like all models built on the Friedmann–Lemaître–Robertson–Walker metric, assume that the universe looks the same in all directions (isotropy) and from every location (homogeneity) on a large enough scale: "the universe looks the same whoever and wherever you are."
+The ΛCDM model, like all models built on the Friedmann–Lemaître–Robertson–Walker metric, assumes that the universe looks the same in all directions (isotropy) and from every location (homogeneity) on a large enough scale: "the universe looks the same whoever and wherever you are."
 This cosmological principle allows a metric, Friedmann–Lemaître–Robertson–Walker metric, to be derived and developed into a theory to compare to experiments.
 Without the principle, a metric would need to be extracted from astronomical data, which may not be possible.
 The assumptions were carried over into the ΛCDM model.
 However, some findings suggested violations of the cosmological principle.